 We then asked each member some questions, including:

-It was then we realized the importance of sharing from stories to in-jokes.
-Like during, Fun Fridays, where the trust generated and encouraged by the team, has let members feel comfortable and safe enough to open up and share deeply personal experiences, decisions, and moments where they’ve had difficult conversations.
+It was then we realized the importance of sharing with authenticity.
+Take our FUN Fridays, for instance, where trust is nurtured and vulnerability is encouraged by the team.
+This weekly meeting lets members feel comfortable and safe enough to open up and share deeply personal experiences, decisions, and moments where they’ve had difficult conversations.

-Or in the many office in-jokes, like the arrival of our bizzare mascot -Fuckuppín- after being purchased rescued at a church fundraising sale; or the conspiracy theory about Jason (our dearest Ottawa member) that speculatest he only exists in our collective imagination, since no one has ever met him in person.
+There are also several inside jokes, like the arrival of our bizarre mascot -Fuckuppín- after being purchased rescued at a church fundraising sale; or the conspiracy theory about Jason (our dearest Ottawa member) about how he only exists in our collective imagination, since no one has ever met him in person.